Jump to section

 - What about the engineers charged with orchestrating industrial processes?

 - Is it your goal to connect them?
-Is it management, who needs better data to make more informed business decisions?
+Is it management, that needs better data to make more informed business decisions?

 - All of the above?